-- a.
-Private companies may be asked to submit their most recent audited financial statement or a certified public accountant-compiled financial report - b.
-Nonprofits may be asked to submit an audited financial statement, a certified public accountant-compiled financial report, or similar document - c.
-Individuals may be asked to submit those documents which depict their financial stability, such as an audited proprietorship financial statement, statement from a certified public accountant or banker, or a statement from contractors or suppliers.
+- A. Private companies may be asked to submit their most recent audited financial statement or a certified public accountant-compiled financial report: - B. Non-profits may be asked to submit an audited financial statement, a certified public accountant-compiled financial report, or similar document; and - C. Individuals may be asked to submit those documents which depict their financial stability, such as an audited proprietorship financial statement, statement from a certified public accountant or banker, or a statement from contractors or suppliers.

-Nonprofit organizations may also be required to submit proof of nonprofit status.
-A Proposer may show that it is a nonprofit organization by any of the following means:
+Non-profit organizations may also be required to submit proof of non-profit status.
+A proposer may show that it is a non-profit organization by any of the following means:

-- a.
-A copy of a letter from the Internal Revenue Service recognizing that contributions to the organization are tax deductible under Section 501(c)(3) of the Internal Revenue Code - b.
-A statement from a state taxing body or the state attorney general certifying that the organization is a nonprofit organization operating within the state and that no part of its net earnings may lawfully benefit any private shareholder or individual - c.
-A certified copy of the Proposer's certificate of incorporation or similar document if it clearly establishes the nonprofit status of the Proposer - d.
-Any item described above if that item applies to a state or national parent organization, together with a statement by the parent organization that it is a local nonprofit affiliate.
+- A. A copy of a letter from the Internal Revenue Service recognizing that contributions to the organization are tax deductible under Section 501(c)(3) of the Internal Revenue Code; - B. A statement from a state taxing body or the state attorney general certifying that the organization is a non-profit organization operating within the state and that no part of its net earnings may lawfully benefit any private shareholder or individual; - C. A certified copy of the proposer's certificate of incorporation or similar document if it clearly establishes the non-profit status of the proposer; or - D. Any item described above if that item applies to a state or national parent organization, together with a statement by the parent organization that it is a local non-profit affiliate.

 Failure to meet this condition, if requested, shall result in a non-award.
-TEA will commence negotiations with the next high point Proposer.
+TEA will commence negotiations with the next high point proposer.

-SECTION FOUR REVIEW OF PROPOSALS
+SECTION FOUR: REVIEW OF PROPOSALS